adorsys/datasafe/README.md

 # General information
 Datasafe is a cross-platform library that allows sharing and storing data and documents securely.
 This is achieved using **CMS-envelopes** for symmetric and asymmetric encryption.
 Symmetric encryption is used for private files.
- Asymmetric encryption is used file sharing.
+ Asymmetric encryption is used for file sharing.

 The library is built with the idea to be as configurable as possible - it uses Dagger2 for dependency injection and modular architecture to combine everything into the business layer, so the user can override any aspect he wants - i.e. to change